 Crafting is one of the best ways to get lots of gil in FFXIV.
-In this 1-80 Crafting leveling guide.
-This video shows you how he got all his Crafters to level 80 in 5 days.
+In this 1-80 Crafting leveling guide, JegelXIV shows you how he got all his Crafters to level 80 in five days.
 The methods are useful for any crafter in Final Fantasy XIV.
-The prerequisite to use these methods is the completion of the Heavensward MSQ.
-That will be the completion of the base Heavensward expansion and access to the Firmament.
+The prerequisite to use these methods is completing the Heavensward MSQ, and that will be the completion of the base Heavensward expansion and access to the Firmament.

 First, you are going to pick a Crafter.
 In this guide, I am choosing the Goldsmith and travel to the Goldsmiths' Guild in Ul'dah.
 Upon arrival at the Goldsmiths' guild, you will see a guild supplier.
 You'll want to buy materials from the guild supplier and make some of the low-level recipes.
 This is not only the most efficient way because it avoids you having to go out into the world and craft or gather, but it's also going to be more inexpensive than purchasing items from the Market board.
 I would recommend buying some of these mats from your guild supplier and leveling up from 1 to 20 with the mats.

 The first time you craft an item, you'll have to do Synthesis, which requires you to input some rotations.
 For these low-level ones, you can just use your basic touch or basic Synthesis.
 Once you've made one successfully, you can do Quick Synthesis, and that allows you to make in bulk.
 You'll want to do it as much as you can because once you get into the Firmament at level 20, that's going to go away, and you'll have to enter a rotation manually every time or use a macro.

 As for the gear, it's on a job-to-job basis and at your discretion when you want to upgrade your gear throughout this process.
 I prefer using the crappiest tools until I have to get better tools to make new items for leveling up.
 Muto in Kugane sells crafting and gathering gear and tools from level 60 to level 70, and these low-level gear should get you all the way through the leveling process.